rmsk2/moreorless/readme.md

 indents certain parts of the program and does syntax highlighting. `moreorless` will not perform any pretty printing when showing or editing a BASIC program.
 On the other hand it allows you to look at and edit the program in a much more comfortable way and you can search in the program's text.
 Additonally you can add your own indentation when editing the source code.

+`moreorless` allows you to create BASIC programs in a more or less usable (pun intended) editor.
+When you press `Alt+b` you can write the current contents of the file to the selected drive while `moreorless` adds the line numbers automatically.
+If you refrain from using `goto` and `gosub` you can therefore write BASIC programs without using the built in screen editor.

 ## Some plans

-As the data structure which represents the file contents in memory is dynamic I am in the process to extend this software to be a practically usable text editor for the Foenix 256 line of computers.
+I am in the process to extend this software to make it a better text editor.
 Be warned this is not finished by a long shot.
 This is how I plan to progress:

 Short term goals
 - adding cutting copying and pasting of parts of lines and full lines